Ali-Bhatti/LMS/README.md

 # LMS
-This is a Learning Managment System
+This is a Learning Management System